kaitlinannegreene/HackHer413_HTML_CSS/README.md

 1. Create a new folder somewhere in your workspace

-1. You can download/extract the zip or you can copy/paste raw text into new files
+1. Grab the Workshop_Files folder; you can download/extract the zip or you can copy/paste raw text into new files

 1. If you choose to copy/paste the code, follow the below items:
   * name your html file **postcard_template.html**